 Your World-Class Team and Hometown Choice for Knee Care

 At Tri-County Orthopedics—the most preferred, recognized, and awarded orthopedic practice in the region—you’re in the care of exceptional, specialty-trained orthopedic doctors, surgeons, and staff.
 Our specialty-trained knee doctors at our Joint Replacement Center and Sports Medicine Center are recognized and respected experts in the diagnosis and treatment of knee problems—from complex injuries to simple conditions—using both nonsurgical and surgical treatments.

 Together, our knee doctors and staff take a team approach to assess, diagnose, and treat our knee patients.
-With their training, Dr. Frank Capecci, Dr. Wayne Colizza, Dr. Robert D'Agostini, Dr. Edward Decter, Dr. David Epstein, Dr. Aaron Forbes, Dr. Claudia Ginsberg, Dr. Robert Goldman, Dr. Stephen Hunt, Dr. Paul Lombardi, Dr. Kenneth Montgomery, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both conservative treatments and surgical procedures if necessary.
+With their training, Dr. Frank Cappecci, Dr. Wayne Colizza, Dr. Ken Cubelli, Dr. Robert D'Agostini, Dr. Edward Decter, Dr. David Epstein, Dr. Aaron Forbes, Dr. Claudia Ginsberg, Dr. Robert Goldman, Dr. Stephen Hunt, Dr. Paul Lombardi, Dr. Kenneth Montgomery, and Dr. Andrew Willis have the experience and skill to treat a wide range of injuries and conditions with both conservative treatments and surgical procedures if necessary.
 To learn more about our Joint Replacement Center and Sports Medicine Center of Excellence at Tri-County Orthopedics and our renowned doctors, we invite you to review our patient education resources, view our Athlete and Parent’s Online Guide to Sports Medicine on our Web site, or use the quick links below.